awslabs/aws-well-architected-labs/content/Cost/300_Labs/300_Optimization_Data_Collection/2_Additional_Roles.md

 ![Images/SS_permission.png](/Cost/300_Optimization_Data_Collection/Images/SS_permission.png)

-7. Choose a Region which you are deploying the rest of your resources into then  Click **Next**.
+7. Leave all as default and choose a Region which you are deploying the rest of your resources into then  Click **Next**.
 ![Images/SS_region.png](/Cost/300_Optimization_Data_Collection/Images/SS_region.png)

 8. Tick the box **'I acknowledge that AWS CloudFormation might create IAM resources with custom names.'** and click **Create stack**.
 ![Images/Tick_Box.png](/Cost/300_Optimization_Data_Collection/Images/Tick_Box.png)

 {{% notice note %}}
-You have now deployed the cloudformation template to build an IAM Role to allow the lambda to pull data into the Cost Optimization account.
-You can now test your lambda functions.
+If you wish to do this not from a payer level then you will need to provide a role for just accounts you wish to assume into
 {{% /notice %}}